jeeliz/jeelizWeboji/README.md

   * **Cute raccoon**: [source code and instruction to build and run it](/demos/cordova/raccoon) This demo works as a native application using Apache Cordova.
 It has been tested successfully on iOS.
 The base code is the same than the THREE.js raccoon demo.

+* In [/demos/mediaStream](/demos/mediaStream), you can run a demo built in a modern JavaScript environment (React, Webpack, NPM) where multiple animated 3D raccoons can communicate together.

 * Third party demos: